-I think mine is.
+I think my dog is a Republican.
 I’m a Democrat so it’s a little disheartening to suspect he’s playing for the other team.
-Of course, I could be imagining it.
-We all know Democrats are generally a pathetic lot—very insecure yet still acting superior and thumbing their noses at everybody.
-Even other Democrats.
-But it’s the way my dog looks off into the distance and rolls his eyes when I’m using the bathroom.
-I know he thinks it makes me elitist.
-Or when I’m voicing my “bleeding heart” views regarding non-registered AKC breeds and their right to use animal shelters.
-On the positive side, his family values are definitely less suspect than mine.
-Despite these opposite leanings, though, he keeps his dissatisfaction with me muted.
+Of course, I could be imagining it but I don’t think so.
+It’s the way he rolls his eyes when I’m reading The New York Times or watching Full Frontal with Samantha Bee.
+On the other hand, he has a better stock portfolio than me which irks me to no end.
+Despite our opposite leanings, though, he keeps his dissatisfaction with me muted.
 He knows who keeps his biscuit box topped-off so he’s not about to split our ticket, if you know what I mean.

 There is no better illustration of this than my relationship with my dog.
 For example, when people walk into our house, he immediately runs up to them and sticks his nose into their nether regions.
-Now, I don’t know where you think I’m going with this, but I want to make clear that it’s not an example of our shared behavior.
-I don’t do that.
+Now, I don’t do that.
 Have never done that.
 Well, maybe once on a job interview.
-But what I’m trying to say is that I can still learn from him and bridge the gap by trying to understand why he does it.
+However, I can still learn from him and bridge the gap by trying to understand why he does it.
 He does it, not because he’s a Republican but because he’s a dog.
 Breakthrough!
 It’s the way they get to know a person quickly and to get a better measure of the man or woman, no matter their party affiliation.

 Now I’m not suggesting that Democrats and Republicans should cross the aisle and start sniffing each others’ crotches.
-But I’m willing to learn from my Republican dog and suggest that maybe, between humans, a firm handshake and an honest look in the eye would accomplish much the same thing and go a long way in getting to know each other and solving our differences.
-Who knows, it might even be more bracing then sticking your head up a skirt.
-Probably not, but I’m willing to try it.
-The handshake that is.
+But I’m willing to learn from my Republican dog and suggest that maybe, between humans, a firm handshake or an honest look in the eye would accomplish much the same thing and go a long way in getting us to know each other start and solving our differences.
+And while it probably wouldn’t be as bracing as sticking your head up a skirt, I’m willing to try it.

-The notion that I, a Democrat, understand my dog—who is, let’s face it, a dog and a Republican—better than President Obama understands House Speaker John Boehner is troubling.
-If my dog and I can bridge millions of years of DNA mutations, as well as broad societal and political differences—not to mention the daunting gulf that separates our preferences for Alpo Chop House (he likes the Savory Sauce while I’m all over the Gourmet Gravy)— then surely the politicians in Washington can do the same.
+The notion that I’m a Democrat and understand my dog—who is a dog and a Republican—better than Mitch McConnell understands Chuck Schumer (and vice versa) is troubling.
+If my dog and I can bridge millions of years of DNA mutations, as well as broad societal and political differences—not to mention our disagreement regarding Alpo Chop House (he likes the Savory Sauce while I’m all over the Gourmet Gravy)— then surely the politicians in Washington can do the same.